 CTM’s top tips to better hotel negotiations

-When working with clients to review and rationalise their hotel spend, CTM’s dedicated Client Value Managers will consider a number of steps, including:
+When working with clients to review and rationalise their hotel spend, CTM’s dedicated Client Value Managers consider several steps, including:

 - Reviewing and forecasting achievable room night volumes per destination

 - Working with the client to consider consolidating room nights across fewer hotels, to maximise buying power